iionly/poll/README.txt

 Installation:

+(0. If you have a previous version of the poll plugin installed, first disable the poll plugin and remove the poll plugin folder of the old version from your mod folder,)
 1. Copy the poll plugin folder into you mod folder,
 2. Enable the Poll plugin in the admin section of your site,
 3. Check the Poll plugin settings and adjust the settings according to your preference.